-Furniture removal companies specialize in safely and efficiently removing furniture and other home or business equipment that's too large for people to remove themselves without help.
-Many companies that remove furniture often can haul away any type of large items.
-Some companies, such as On the Move, also offer furniture assembly and moving services.
-Removing furniture requires the same type of expertise that general home movers possess as well as the right equipment, including straps, pads, blankets, dollies, and a vehicle or vehicles large enough to hold furniture.
+Furniture removal companies specialize in safely and efficiently removing furniture and other home or business equipment that's too large for people to remove themselves.
+They can also properly dispose of appliances, like refrigerators or freezers, that contain chemicals that are dangerous to the environment, such as freon.
+Many companies that remove furniture often can haul away any type of large items that can't simply be thrown away at the local dump.
+Some companies, also offer furniture assembly and moving services.
+Other companies are general junk removal services that haul away a variety of types of junk.

 Size and quantity

 Armoires, large bed frames, solid wood pieces and pullout sofa beds are all heavy, bulky items that will take at least two people to haul away.
 They may even need to be disassembled.
 Ask if the removal company can handle such pieces before they arrive.

 How the furniture removal service plans to dispose of the items can affect their rates.
-For example, Goodwill takes second-hand furniture but not mattresses, which may have to be disposed of at a nearby dump (typically for a fee).
+For example, Goodwill takes secondhand furniture but not mattresses, which may have to be disposed of at a nearby dump (typically for a fee).
 Other furniture removers dispose of furniture in the most environmentally responsible way possible by recycling or reclaiming materials to help keep as much furniture as possible from going to landfill.
 This practice can also affect the cost of services.

 Licensing and insurance

-Ask if the service offers discounts for seniors, military members or teachers, such as Victor Mendiola of My Junk Removal & Moving Solutions does.
+Ask if the service offers discounts for seniors, military members or teachers, as Victor Mendiola of My Junk Removal & Moving Solutions does.
 Mendiola and others also offer discounts (with some restrictions) for large haul-aways.
 Ask if the company offers a first-time customer discount, as Atlanta Junk Pilot does.